rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 This is id of your Google cloud project under which you have created your storage bucket.

 #### `GCLOUD_STORAGE_SERVICE_ACOUNT_KEY_FILE_PATH`
-This is a your Goocle clous service account's key file path inside your container or mapped volume.
+This is a your Google cloud service account's key file path inside your container or mapped volume.
 This key should have required permissions to read and write inside your storage container.

 #### `GCLOUD_STORAGE_BUCKET_NAME`
 This is a storage bucket inside which DronaHQ will be uploading some resources and files uploaded by your application.
-Also this containmer will server some resources for your application.
+Also this container will server some resources for your application.

 ## [MYSQL Container](https://hub.docker.com/_/mysql)